 The regulations for custody are no different for parents who are not married.
 The case is decided in the same manner.

 If the parents married after the baby’s birth, the fact remains.
 The judge will not consider marriage either way.
-He’ll only look at the best situation for the child.
-It is generally best for the child to spend some time with both parents unless one is found unfit.
+He’ll only look at the situation for the child.
+It is generally for the child to spend some time with both parents unless one is found unfit.

 Living situation and custody